YassineDER/large-scale-data-management/README.md

 ## Results: `small_page_links.nt`

-The created clusters for this file are of type `n1-standard-4` with 1, 2 and 4 nodes.
+The created clusters for this file are of type `n1-standard-4` with 1, 2 and 4 nodes (4vCPUs, 15GB RAM).

 The results are based on **3 iterations** in the PageRank algorithm, and the number of partitions is set to **4**.